bigtimer-dev/Files-Organizer/README.md

 # Files Organizer 📂

-A simple and safe-ish command-line tool to organize files in a directory by their file extensions.
+Simple and safe-ish command-line tool to organize files in a directory by their file extensions.

 Files are moved into folders like `pdf_container`, `jpg_container`, `zip_container`, etc.
 Folder directories are grouped into a `folder_container`.